 Repeating a Class

 If you retake a class either due to failure or to raise the grade you need to pick up a Request to Repeat a Class Form from the Counseling Center after taking the class in order to replace the old grade on your permanent record.
 Reminder: The course that is retaken must be the same as the original course.

 Honor Roll is based on semester grades.
 Students must be registered for a minimum of 25 graded credit hours with a 3.5 weighted grade-point-average excluding courses graded pass/fail, work-study and assistant assignments for which credit is earned, and correspondence courses.

 Academic Letter Standard

-Students receive an academic letter when they have earned a cumulative GPA of 4.0 or above (on the weighted grade scale) in a minimum of 25 credit hours of graded course work for each of two consecutive semesters at East.
+Students receive an academic letter when they have earned a cumulative GPA of 4.0 or above (on the weighted grade scale) in a minimum of 25 credit hours of graded course work for each of two consecutive semesters at Lincoln High.
 First-time recipients receive a chenille letter at one of the Honors Convocations.
 Recipients of a second academic letter receive an academic pin.

 National Honor Society